YunanL/IoTDevice/README.md

 Upon starting, a transaction will be sent on-chain from the Machine2 wallet, logging:

-The Machine ID,

-The License (NFT) ID, and

-The timestamp of machine activation.
+The Machine ID, The License (NFT) ID, and the timestamp of machine activation.

 ---